 Another fantastic supplier from our Directory Of Wonderful Suppliers!
-Today we are chatting to Case of Eames Photography.
+Today we are chatting to a wedding photographer – Case of Eames Photography.

 PLEASE INTRODUCE YOURSELF

 I’m Case.
-I’m a photographer with crazy big hair.
-I’m a sucker for romance.
+I’m a wedding photographer with crazy big hair.
+A sucker for romance.
 I love tea!
-I love to travel and try new things.
+Love to travel and try new things.
 I’m a bit of a foodie.
-I live in a cottage in Hertfordshire with my wife, our two cats (yeah, yeah) and our dog.
+And I live in a cottage in Hertfordshire with my wife, our two cats (yeah, yeah) and our dog.
 We are very happy!

 WHAT MADE YOU WANT TO START YOUR BUSINESS?

 Photography has always been an interest of mine.
 I spent 15 years working full time on West End shows, 6 nights a week with very little family time and lots of missed adventures so turned the hobby into a business.
 I knew I’d made the right decision the minute I left and already bagged an award nomination gaining a ‘Highly Commended’ nod from the EPA awards.
 I’m now able to do so many things I’d previously missed out on (just saw Kylie at Pride!) and get to work on the happiest of days.
 It’s such a buzz!